Thom polynomials of Morin singularities and the Green-Griffiths-Lang conjecture: Proof of Theorem

-Note, that by Theorem 1 of \cite{div2},
+Note, that by Theorem 1. of \cite{div2},

-holds for $k<n$, so we can again restrict our attention to the range $k\ge n$.
-However, for $k>n$, the flag manifold $\Hom^{\mathrm{reg}}(\CC^k,\CC^n)/GL(k)$ is not defined in the snowman-model, and therefore our residue formula does not hold.
+holds for all $m\ge 1$ if $k<n$, so we can restrict our attention to the range $k\ge n$.
+On the other hand for $k>n$, the flag manifold $\flag_k(\CC^n)$ is not defined in the Snowman Model, and therefore our residue formula \eqref {intnumberthree} does not hold.
+Therefore we consider the $k=n$ case only.